jaxen-xpath/jaxen/RELEASING.md

-Jaxen hasn't been released since Codehaus went away.
-A new release process that goes straight to Maven Central is in development but has not yet been tested.
-For now these are just notes that may or may not work.
+Warning: some details may be incomplete:

 * You will need to install GPG and set up GPG credentials
-* You will need permissions on Sonatype to release jaxen.
+* You will need permissions on Sonatype OSSRH to release jaxen.

 Tagging a release.